 Section 20-20 of this Act.

-(c) The sponsoring broker shall immediately notify the Department in writing of any
+(c) The sponsoring broker shall, within 24 hours, notify the Department in a manner prescribed by the Department of any

 opening, closing, or

 (d) Except as provided in this Section, each sponsoring broker shall

 maintain an office,

 or place of business within this State for the transaction of real estate